fabian-hk/nano_siem/README.md

 # Configuration

+Running the application on your own server is quite easy.
+You just have to follow the instruction below and / or look at the docker-compose file in this repository.

 ## Setup

+1. Pull Docker image from [Docker Hub](https://hub.docker.com/r/fabianhk/nano-siem): ``docker pull fabianhk/nano-siem``
-1. Mount Traefik access log to: `/var/log/traefik_access.log`
+2. Mount Traefik access log to: `/var/log/traefik_access.log`
-2. Setup GeoLite2 Free database:
+3. Setup GeoLite2 Free database:
    1. Create an account at [MAXMIND](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data?lang=en)
    2. Create License file: `GeoIP.conf`
    3. Mount license file to: `/etc/GeoIP.conf`
-3. Configure the database (see below)
+4. Configure the database (see below)
+5. [Optional] Set a default location for private IPs via the ``PRIVATE_IP_LOCATION_INFO`` environment variable
-4. [Optional] Mount log file for crontab to: `/home/NanoSiem/crontab.log`
+6. [Optional] Mount log file for crontab to: `/home/NanoSiem/crontab.log`

 ## Database